-- The Padrón is the town hall register of inhabitants.
-Padron forms a register that is used by the National Institute of Statistics, the INE,(Instituto Nacional de Estadística de España) to complete the national census every year.
+The Padrón is the town hall register of inhabitants, a register that is used by the National Institute of Statistics, the INE,(Instituto Nacional de Estadística de España) to complete the national census every year.
 The word ’empadronamiento’ actually means census.

 The Origin of the Padron

-The origins of the Padrón have been traced back by historians to a census conducted by an organization set up to control census in Spain called the `Secretaría de la Balanza´ who put forward the national control of the population the `Padrón de Calle-Hita´ Todays modern Padron is controlled under te law `Según el art.
-16 de la Ley 7/1985 de 02 de abril, reguladora de las bases del Régimen Local ´ modified by the law in 1996 `Ley 4/1996 de 10 de Enero´ it clearly stipulates that everybody who resides in Spain must be registered on the Padrón, and any false information or non-registry could lead to a sanction or fine.
+The origins of the Padrón have been traced back by historians to a census conducted in Spain called the `Secretaría de la Balanza´ who put forward the national control of the population – the `Padrón de Calle-Hita.
+Todays modern Padrón clearly stipulates that everybody who resides in Spain must be registered on it, and any false information or non-registration could lead to a sanction or fine.